 A 60 something New Zealander with a passion for people and for history, David started guiding tour groups out of London in 1976.
 After twenty-five years in hospitality, aviation and tourism, he returned to guiding alumni & special interest groups through NZ, Australia and Europe.

 In 2007 David received a Global Recognition Award from US company Grand Circle Travel.
-In 2014 I received a Te Papa Tupu Maori Literature Trust/Creative New Zealand Award as an emerging writer.
-My first book, based around the fall of Singapore, was published by Huia in 2019.
+In 2014 he received a Te Papa Tupu Maori Literature Trust/Creative New Zealand Award as an emerging writer.
+His first book, Close to the Wind, based around the fall of Singapore, was published by Huia in 2019.

 A graduate of Auckland University in Communications and Marketing, other interests include music, art, sport and travel.

 Following a lengthy competitions management career with the Auckland and Northern Football Federations, Terry's passion for history brought him into the guiding fraternity.
 He guides groups across the city sharing multitude stories and insights into who we are and where we are going as a city that now embraces cultures from all around the world.

 Started a career in the tourism industry in the 1970s working as a guide throughout Europe.
 Returned to New Zealand to continue guiding tours out of New Zealand to worldwide destinations.
 Presently concentrating on small group travel throughout New Zealand and Australia.
 Own and manage tour company for private tours; Auckland War Memorial Museum trained guide; Member of Pro guides NZ.

 Mavis brings passion and unique standards of professionalism to the guiding role, not to mention an outstanding singing voice.